 Cherokee County's strategic Upper Midwest location lowers transportation costs for both supply and distribution east and west.
 NAFTA shippers will profit from the excellent access to north-south rail and highway systems.

 U.S. Highway 59 and State Highway 3 serve the immediate area.
 Interstates 29, 80, 90 and 35 are nearby.
-US 20, currently being improved to a four lane divided highway across Iowa, connects to Chicago and is within 20 minutes.
+US 20, has been improved to a four lane divided highway across Iowa, connects to Chicago and is within 20 minutes.

 3 intrastate and 6 interstate truck lines serve Cherokee County.
 UPS, Airborne and Federal Express serve the community on a daily basis.
 All of the major markets of the U.S. are within hours by truck.
 Local warehousing and just-in-time delivery services are available.
 Local transportation companies include J & N Transport in Marcus and Louks Trucking in Cherokee.